JHU-PL-Lab/www-fpse/style-guide.md

 1. You should always write an `.mli` file corresponding to each `.ml` file that you make.
 This enforces separation between interface and implementation (a concept shared by other languages like C++ and Java) and provides the best place to put documentation (see "Documentation" below).
 If your `.ml` file contains a lot of helper functions, `.mli` functions ensure that they are not exposed to other parts of the codebase, let alone external programs that may use your code as a library.

 2. Use the `open` keyword judiciously.
-Many style guides will tell you to avoid using `open` for any module (except for standard libraries like `Core`); they have a point since opening modules without care can result in unwanted name shadowing, as well as confusion over which function belongs to which module.
+Many style guides will tell you to avoid using `open` for any module; they have a point since opening modules without care can result in unwanted name shadowing, as well as confusion over which function belongs to which module.
 However, never opening modules can result in `Long.Module_paths.Polluting.Your.codebase`.
 In general, it is a good idea to use `open` in a module when:
-  - The module is a standard library that you want to use throughout your entire environment (e.g. `Core`).
+  - The module is a standard library that you want to use throughout your entire environment
   - The module is closely related to the module it's being opened in (e.g. if you're opening `My_module` in `my_module_utils.ml`).

     You should also take advantage of the `let open My_Module in ...` and `My_module.( ... )` syntax.
 Both features restrict opening the module to the `...` code, allowing you to have the best of both worlds.
 For example, `String.("hi" = ho")` is easier to read than `String.(=) "hi" "ho"`.

 3. When making a new data structure, always encapsulate it in its own module.
 The type of the underlying data of the module should then be written as `t` (for "type"), e.g. `String_set.t` would the type of a set of strings module, not e.g. `String_set.string_set_underlying_type`.
-This may seem to contradict the guideline to give descriptive names, but the descriptiveness is already in the module name.  `Core` uses this convention: for example `Core.Result.t` is the `Ok/Error` variant type, etc.
+This may seem to contradict the guideline to give descriptive names, but the descriptiveness is already in the module name.
+All the standard libraries also use this convention.

 ## Naming Conventions